HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • A defensible process with reviewer friendly artifacts and audit readiness

-This review focuses on what Tenzo does, who it is for, where you should be realistic, and what to validate in a demo and security review.
+This review focuses on what Tenzo AI does, who it is for, where you should be realistic, and what to validate in a demo and security review.

-What Tenzo is and is not
+What Tenzo AI is and is not

-What Tenzo is
+What Tenzo AI is

-Tenzo is a structured voice screening layer for early stage interviews.
+Tenzo AI is a structured voice screening layer for early stage interviews.
 It conducts a short, role relevant voice conversation and produces outputs that managers and recruiters can review quickly.

 • Structured voice interviews for early screening